daniel-furman/Furman-and-Goldsby/README.md

-## The Rheological Behavior of Firn: Experimental Observations of Grain Size Sensitivity and Applications to Ice Sheet Deformation
+## The Rheological Behavior of Firn: Experimental Observations of Grain Size Sensitivity and its Application to Ice Sheet Deformation

 *How does grain size, strain state, and microstructure influence the rheological behavior of ice compaction among glaciers and ice sheets?*